 Bear in mind that even though you are paying for a proxy list, open servers will inevitably fail or be blacklisted.
 But the fact that you can contact support and ask for help is what makes paid proxy lists a good value for the money.

-Difference between private proxy list and free proxy list?
+Difference between a private proxy list and a free proxy list?
 A private proxy list usually provides:

 - Massive number of proxies.

 - Many countries, top anonymity levels, and support for all protocols.

 - Constant updates.
 Usually new IPs every hour.